 The links below correspond, roughly, to the material covered in different lectures in the course.
 You can also download a single PDF that contains all of them.
-If you’re a real masochist, the LaTeX source and all of the associated files are available in a public Github repository: https://github.com/kholsinger/Lecture-Notes-in-Population-Genetics.
+If you’re a real masochist, the LaTeX source and all of the associated files are available in a public Github repository.
 If that last sentence is incomprehensible, don’t worry about it.
-Just click on the Lecture notes in population genetics link and download the PDF.
+Just click on the Lecture notes in population genetics link below and download the PDF, or download the individual topic notes that you find interesting.

 - The genetic structure of populations